-When complete Stage 2 of the project will:
+When complete this second stage of the project will:

 - Remove the Main Mill from the Heritage at Risk Register

 - Create interpretation and learning space on the ground floor, along with a café, to be managed by the Friends of the Flaxmill Maltings

 - Create four floors of space available for commercial use

 - Create circulation space within the Kiln for the commercial tenants and provide access for tour visitors to the restored Jubilee Tower

 - Provide a landscaped car park with improved accessibility across the site